aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 # Implement Your Own Authentication

-The authentication in previous tutorial is actually very simple, you claim who you are and authentication API will give you a token with that name.
+The authentication in [ChatRoom sample](../ChatRoom) is actually very simple, you claim who you are and authentication API will give you a token with that name.
 This is not really useful in real applications, in this tutorial you'll learn how to implement your own authentication and integrate with SignalR service.

 GitHub provides OAuth APIs for third-party applications to authenticate with GitHub accounts.
 Let's use these APIs to allow users to login to our chat room with GitHub ID.